 Finally, let's talk about fitting a pair of flip-flops properly.
 The first thing to remember is that this type of footwear tends only to be sold in whole sizes.
-Our main tester was a half size, so each review contains helpful information about whether sizing up or down is recommended.
+Our main tester is a half size, so each review contains helpful information about whether sizing up or down is recommended.

 Typically, when consumers first put on a pair of thong-style sandals at the store, they forget that as we start to walk, out foot slides forward until the area between the first and second toe is fully pressing against the toe post.
-Although it may seem subtle, the amount that your toes slide forward can completely alter the fit of a flip-flop.
+Although it may seem subtle, the amount that your toes slide forward can completely alter the fit of a flip flop.
 It's important to start here because this is how the sandal will fit when you are walking.
 Too much slide or an uncomfortable toe post could leave you very unhappy later on (keep in mind, of course, that most toe posts will break in and become more comfortable with time).

 The placement of the toe post and the fit of the straps will both affect how far up your foot slides (i.e., looser straps will allow your foot to slide farther forward).
 Even though a specific model may seem like it fits the length of your foot while you're just standing, the fit may be slightly off once your toes slide up against that post.
 And, if any part of your foot is hanging off the sandal, steer clear and look for something that has tighter straps, adjustable straps, or a longer and broader toe box.